hackupc/guides-page/_pages/guide/mentor.md

 - Attend workshops and tech talks that take place during the event.

-- Access to the Lobby: a reserved area for volunteers and mentors where you can hang out and have some rest.
+- Access to the Lobby: a reserved area for mentors where you can hang out and have some rest, and where hackers can find you.

 - Have full meals from Friday dinner to Sunday lunch, including all kind of snacks and drinks.